syncfusion-content/maui-docs/MAUI/Chat/messages.md

 ## Sending message

 The `SfChat.CurrentUser` can send messages by using the send button located in the message input area at the bottom of the chat control.
-Tapping the send button or pressing the Enter key (in UWP&MAC) will generate a new text message with the text entered in the editor and add it to the `SfChat.Messages` collection.
+Tapping the send button or pressing the Enter key (in WinUI & macOS) will generate a new text message with the text entered in the editor and add it to the `SfChat.Messages` collection.
 The `SfChat.SendMessage event` and `SfChat.SendMessageCommand` will be triggered upon tapping the send button.

 **Cancel the message from sending**